Bryan Reynolds (baseball)

-Amateur career
+Early life and amateur career

-Reynolds attended Brentwood High School in Brentwood, Tennessee and Vanderbilt University, where he played college baseball for the Vanderbilt Commodores.
+Bryan Patrick Reynolds was born on January 27, 1995, in Baltimore, Maryland.
+He attended Brentwood High School in Brentwood, Tennessee and Vanderbilt University, where he played college baseball for the Vanderbilt Commodores.

-As a freshman at Vanderbilt in 2014, Reynolds played in 72 games and hit .338/.395/.480 with four home runs and 54 runs batted in (RBI), helping Vanderbilt win the College World Series championship.
+As a freshman at Vanderbilt in 2014, Reynolds played in 72 games and hit .338/.395/.480 with four home runs and 54 runs batted in (RBIs), helping Vanderbilt win the College World Series championship.
 As a sophomore, he played in 72 games, hitting .318/.388/.462 with five home runs and 49 RBI.
 After the 2015 season, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
 As a junior, he hit .330/.461/.603 with 13 home runs and 57 RBI.

 Professional career

-San Francisco Giants
+Draft and minor leagues (2016–2018)

-The San Francisco Giants selected Reynolds in the second round of the 2016 MLB draft.
+The San Francisco Giants selected Reynolds in the second round of the 2016 Major League Baseball draft.
 He signed and was assigned to the Salem-Keizer Volcanoes, where he made his professional debut.
 He was later promoted to the Augusta GreenJackets.
-In 56 total games between Salem-Keizer and Augusta, Reynolds batted .313 with six home runs, 38 RBIs, and an .847 OPS.
+In 56 total games between Salem-Keizer and Augusta, Reynolds batted .313 with six home runs, 38 RBIs, and a .847 OPS.
 He spent 2017 with the San Jose Giants where he posted a .312 batting average with ten home runs and 63 RBIs in 121 games.
 He participated in the 2017 All-Star Futures Game.

-Pittsburgh Pirates

 On January 15, 2018, the Giants traded Reynolds, Kyle Crick, and $500,000 of international bonus slot money to the Pittsburgh Pirates in exchange for Andrew McCutchen and cash considerations.
 MLB.com ranked Reynolds as Pittsburgh's sixth best prospect going into the 2018 season.
 Reynolds began 2018 with the Pirates Double-A team the Altoona Curve.
 He was placed on the disabled list retroactive to April 9, underwent hand surgery in mid-April, and was activated on May 29.
 Reynolds played in 88 games for the Curve driving in 46 runs along with a .302 batting average.
 In 2019 he started the season with the Pirates Triple-A team the Indianapolis Indians.